 Please use the links in the menu to the left to browse the following sections:

-Garden for bumblebees: Useful information about bee-friendly gardening, sourcing plants and seeds and links to our Bee kind gardening tool.
+Gardening for bumblebees: Useful information about bee-friendly gardening, sourcing plants and seeds and links to our Bee kind gardening tool.
 Read more.

 Manage your land in a bee-friendly way: Top tips for farmers and other land managers on managing meadows, pastures, orchards, brownfield sites, etc. for bumblebees.
 This section also provides information on seed harvesting and agri-environment schemes.
 Read more.